Skip to main content

 • Outcome-based programs ∞ These require an individual to attain or maintain a specific health outcome, such as achieving a certain cholesterol level, blood pressure, or quitting smoking.

 Because these programs tie financial rewards directly to health factors, they are subject to a more stringent set of rules under HIPAA, the ADA, and GINA to prevent discrimination and ensure fairness.
-It is within the architecture of health-contingent programs that most of the and complexities for employers reside.
+It is within the architecture of health-contingent programs that most of the legal risks and complexities for employers reside.

 Intermediate